-The Cython project is based on creating a compiler that translates Python code into C. This code is then executed within a Cython environment at runtime.
-This type of compilation system has made it possible to introduce C semantics into the Python code to make it even more efficient.
+The strongly intrinsic nature of C in the CPython interpreter has been taken further with the Cython project.
+This project is based on creating a compiler that translates Python code into C. This code is then executed within a Cython environment at runtime.
+This type of compilation system makes it possible to introduce C semantics into the Python code to make it even more efficient.
 This system has led to the merging of two worlds of programming language with the birth of Cython, which can be considered a new programming language.
-You can find a lot of documentation about it online; I advise you to visit http://docs.cython.org.
+You can find documentation about it online.
+I advise you to visit cython.readthedocs.io/en/latest/.